aimms/function-reference/predefined-identifiers/case-management-related-identifiers/currentcasefilecontenttype.rst

 ----------

-    The value of :aimms:set:`CurrentCaseFileContentType` is a references to a subset of ``AllIdentifiers``, which corresponds to the data that is stored in the most recently loaded or saved case file.
+    The value of :aimms:set:`CurrentCaseFileContentType` is a references to a subset of :aimms:set:`AllIdentifiers`, which corresponds to the data that is stored in the most recently loaded or saved case file.
 This subset is also used to determine whether any data needs to be saved for the current case, before loading another case file.